Merino Wool Clothing Love

 ~WEAR & CARE~

-The Trail-Breaker hoodie is preshrunk - I wash the merino wool in cold water, and put in the dryer on low for a short amount of time to ensure this, before sewing every garment.
+The Trail-Breaker hoodie is pre-shrunk.
+To ensure this, before sewing, I wash the merino wool in cold water and place it in the dryer on low heat for a short duration.

 I do recommend Machine Wash COLD, Air Dry.